Skip to main content

 Step 4.
 Time window

 Let's choose the 1M time window to achieve the desired results.
-The <drop off> nodes represent those users who performed the beginning of the user flow but did not finish it.
+The <drop off> nodes represent users who started the flow but did not finish it.

 image